-This Court should accept this petition to ensure that Pennsylvania courts adhere to the United States Supreme Court rulings in Miller and Montgomery as well as this Court's ruling in Batts.
-The current life without parole sentence that James is serving for a violation of Section 2704, Assault by a Life Prisoner, was imposed as a direct result of the Commonwealth's unconstitutional imposition of a mandatory life sentence for an offense James committed as a youth.
+This Court should reverse the lower court's ruling affirming James's conviction under Section 2704 to ensure that Pennsylvania courts adhere to the U.S. Supreme Court rulings in Miller and Montgomery as well as this Court's ruling in Batts.
+The current life without parole sentence that James is serving for a conviction of Assault by Life Prisoner was imposed as a direct result of the Commonwealth's imposition of an unconstitutional mandatory life sentence for an offense James committed as a youth.